justin-roche/serenade-mode/README.md

 ### (serenade-helm-selectors)

-This function displays displays a reference list of serenade selectors, such as "paramter", "argument", "method", etc. in a helm buffer.
+This function displays displays a reference list of serenade selectors, such as "parameter", "argument", "method", etc. in a helm buffer.

 ### (serenade--log-open-log)